· LoveMeIV Clinical Team · guides · 9 min read

 Ketorolac is held in pregnancy.
 Ondansetron is generally considered safe in pregnancy but is not something we administer for hangover purposes in a pregnant patient — that is an obstetric conversation, not a mobile-IV conversation.
 If you fall in this group and want a Hydrate visit (fluids and B12 only, no medications), we are happy to do that and will say so on the call.

 - Sunday after a Mizzou home football game.
-Block your spot Friday.
-Hangover bookings cluster in the 9a–noon window in Columbia.
+Block your spot Friday — expect the 9a–noon window in Columbia to go first.

 - Sunday after a downtown wedding.
-The Tiger Hotel and Hilton Garden Inn group bookings start earlier, usually around 8a, because the wedding party is already moving toward brunch.
+Plan earlier, around 8a, because the wedding party is already moving toward brunch.

-- Monday after a long Capitol Plaza event in Jeff City.
-Lobbyist and legislator bookings cluster in the 7a–9a window.
+- Monday after a long lobbying event in Jeff City.
+The 7a–9a window is the one lobbyists and legislators want.
 We come to private offices in the Truman and Lewis & Clark buildings discreetly.

-- Saint Patrick’s Day in Columbia, especially when it lands midweek: Tuesday morning surge.
+- Saint Patrick’s Day in Columbia, especially when it lands midweek — expect a next-morning surge.

 If you live in mid-Missouri and any of those describe your weekend, the booking is faster done in advance — the calendar fills, and the right time to call is Friday afternoon, not Sunday morning.